Florida

 ID Needed for Voter Registration

 You must provide your current and valid driver's license number (from your state), an ID number or the last 4 digits of your Social Security number to register.
-If you have none of these numbers, you must write "NONE" on the voter registration form.

 If you register by mail and you are a first-time voter in the State and you have not been issued a Florida driver's license number, Florida I.D. number, or a Social Security number you are required to provide additional identification.
 To assure that you will not have problems when you go to vote, you should provide a copy of the required identification at the time you mail your voter registration form.
 If you are voting an absentee ballot, you must provide the proper identification prior to 7 p.m.
 Election Day or your absentee ballot will not count.
 The following forms of identification are acceptable if they contain your name and photograph: